 - Create calendar reminders.
 During a virtual fair you will sign up for one-on-one time slots to speak with employers.
 You may also be able to register for information or group sessions.
 Create calendar reminders for each one to keep yourself on track and from being late.

 - Get virtually organized!
 Make sure to have any paperwork you may need close to the device you will be using to attend the virtual fair.
 You will also want to test your internet, video and microphone connections to make sure everything works before logging in.

-Download our Career Development Guide - which includes info on how to dress, and what to ask
+Download our Career Development Guide (coming soon) - which includes info on how to dress, and what to ask

 Non-NMU Job Fairs